 Pallets aren’t easy to take apart.
 They’re also usually not made of very good lumber.
 If you use them for projects, you’re going to spend A LOT of time dismantling them and you’re not going to get much from a single pallet.

 Working with power tools is dangerous, doubly so when working with pallets.
-There are hidden nails, knots, warped boards, etc. Use proper safety equipment, especially eye protection.
+There are hidden nails, knots, warped boards, etc. Use proper safety equipment, especially eye protection when breaking pallets for your Adirondack chair.
 Don’t use a power tool unless you’re familiar with it.

-I start by cutting off the outside stringers (the 2×4’s) with a skill saw.
+I start by cutting off the outside stringers (the 2×4’s) with a skill saw for my Adirondack chair.
 Watch out for nails!
 Draw a straight line on each side as a guide to cut off the outside stringers.
 A chalk line works well.
 You’ll want to set your depth at a fraction more than the 3/4 inch board.
 After you cut along each outside stringer (not the middle!), flip the pallet over and do the same on the other side.

 Pallets are usually made of the lumber that got rejected for other uses.
 It’s hard, often warped, has old broken nails embedded in it, and generally is just a pain to work with.
 Be careful.
 Wear goggles.
 Repetitive work breeds carelessness.